The Importance of Inventory Turnover Ratio

 - Can indicate overall marketing problems

-Tips to help you be awesome:
+Tips to help you:

 - Compare your inventory turnover, or days in inventory values against the industry average.